patterninstitute/eunis.habitats/README.md

 `{eunis.habitats}` is an R data package that provides the EUNIS habitat classification in tidy format.

-Use the helper `crosswalk()` to map habitat codes across classification systems.

 ## Installation

 Install from CRAN: